Almond Butter Sauce

 Overhead image of a creamy sauce in a jar.

 This delicious sauce is versatile and highly addictive!
-From tofu to salads, bowls to dipping, it makes a great choice for just about everything!
+From tofu to salads, bowls to dipping, it makes a great choice for just about everything.

 It’s also super easy to make with everyday pantry ingredients and you don’t need a blender or food processor – you can just mix it up in a bowl!

-• Dietary: Vegan, can be gluten-free and nut-free.
+• Vegan, can be gluten-free and nut-free.

 • Great for tofu, tempeh, bowls, dipping, noodles and more!